 Recent graduate roles from our BSc (Hons) Quantity Surveying and Commercial Management course include quantity surveyor,project manager, contract manager and commercial management trainee.

 Our expert Employability team will work closely with you at every stage of your career planning, providing personal support and advice.
 You can benefit from this service at any time during your studies, and for up to three years after completing your course.
-Find out more about the service.
 Our Employability team runs a series of events throughout the year specifically for Construction students, including our Property, Design and Construction fair, bringing together our students with prospective employers.

-Take the next step in your career by graduating with an undergraduate honours degree, and a professional qualification from RICS.
+Take the next step in your career by graduating with an undergraduate honours degree

 To undertake our Chartered Surveyor Degree Apprenticeship, you will need to be in employment, with a relevant employer.
 For help and advice about sourcing employment opportunities, please get in touch with our Apprenticeship team.